nfagerlund/terraform-website/content/source/docs/cloud/workspaces/creating.html.md

 page_title: "Creating Workspaces - Workspaces - Terraform Cloud"
 ---

-[remote operations]: ../run/index.html

 # Creating Workspaces

 -> **API:** See the [Create a Workspace endpoint](../api/workspaces.html#create-a-workspace) (`POST /organizations/:organization/workspaces`). <br/>
 **Terraform:** See the `tfe` provider's [`tfe_workspace` resource](/docs/providers/tfe/r/workspace.html).

-Workspaces are how Terraform Cloud organizes infrastructure.
-You'll create new workspaces whenever you need to manage a new collection of infrastructure resources.
+Workspaces organize infrastructure into meaningful groups.
+Create new workspaces whenever you need to manage a new collection of infrastructure resources.

+Each new workspace needs a unique name, and needs to know where its Terraform configuration will come from.

+Most commonly, the configuration comes from a connected version control repository.
+If you choose not to connect a repository, you'll need to upload configuration versions for the workspace using Terraform CLI or the API.

+For more information about how configuration versions and connected repositories work, see [VCS Connections](./vcs.html).

 ## Required Permissions